carlzulauf/dotbox/docs/install_logs/manjaro.md

 OMG.
 None of the default gnome shortcuts work.
 Why would I want Super+Number to switch to a bunch of different workspaces?
 I maybe use 1/2, 3 at most and I know the left/right shortcut.
 Luckily that works.
 Super+Up also doesn't work.

-The folks over at Manjaro seem to operate a most unhelpful forum.
-A couple questions opened about getting these back and both closed without anything approaching a solution to the Super shortcuts.

-Removing `manjaro-gnome-extension-settings` was supposed to fix it.
-It did not.

-I'm so far down this rabbit hole now and I'm determined to understand what's going on and notate it because this has happened before and I'm sick of having no solution to deep gnome config issues like this.

 I think we have to look around here: `/usr/share/glib-2.0/schemas`

 Ok, so, it looks like `gnome-shell` has global (xml) settings with the correct keybindings but for some reason the gsettings database says different.
 No amount of removing packages will solve that.
 The settings for `switch-to-application` are cleared out: